[NRC Cyberattack Report]

-I have been an Officer or Director of IACR for twenty-five years.
-I ran successfully for re-election in 2009.
+I have been an Officer or Director of IACR for thirty years.
+I ran successfully for re-election in 2012.
 IACR members: thank you for your support.
 My candidate statement is here.

 Since its founding in 1999 I have been an Advisory Board Member and Chief Security Advisor at salesforce.com (NYSE: CRM).
 Salesforce.com is a pioneer and leader in enterprise cloud computing, Software as a Service (SaaS), and Platform as a Service (PaaS), not to mention customer relationship management (CRM).
 The trust issues raised by cloud computing go far beyond traditional security concerns.

 I am a lifelong student of Oriental wisdom literature and martial arts.
-I am an Advisor to the Fourth Council of the China International Cultural Exchange Center.
+I was an Advisor to the Fourth Council of the China International Cultural Exchange Center.

 I was a Founder and Program Chair for CEAS 2004, the First Conference on Email and Anti-Spam.
 Email is understudied.
 CEAS aims to remedy that.